user883311/cheese_me_up/README.md

 # CheesopediA
 ## Cheese lovers' companion
+Start curating your cheese right on your phone.
+Keep track of your favorite cheeses and never forget the ones you fell in love with.
+Download Cheespedia now on your iOS or Android devices and easily add any cheese you like.

-Flutter playground.
+Born as a Flutter playground.
 I learnt about Object Oriented Programming (OOP), the Flutter Widget tree, serialization, authentification methods, and material design.

+## User stories
+I can:
+- login into my user account
+- get information about an exensive list of world cheeses
+- sort cheeses by relevant tags: type of milk flavor, texture, country, etc.
+- check a new cheese in my list of cheeses
+- rate a cheese
+- see a feed with curated infrmation about the cheeses I have checked in

 ## Credits:
 Cheese icon made by Smashicons from www.flaticon.com, Creative Commons BY 3.0.